- [left]: Illustration The Crew on Board by Henry Holiday to Lewis Carroll’s The Hunting of the Snark (1876)

 No one shall speak to the Man at the Helm, and the Man at the Helm shall speak to no one.

-Rule 42 mentioned in Lewis Carroll’s The Hunting of the Snark (1876)
+Rule 42 “completed” by the Bellman in Lewis Carroll’s The Hunting of the Snark (1876)